Wondering how to start a legal cannabis business in Michigan? You’ve come to the right place.

 Step 5: Identifying and Municipally Licensing Your Cannabis Real Estate in Michigan

-After starting your prequalification process, it’s time to begin searching for cannabis real estate in Michigan.
+After starting your prequalification process, it’s time to search for cannabis real estate in Michigan.
 As a plant-touching operation, you’ll need a cannabis facility under the MMFLA and MRTMA.
 This is also up to each individual municipality as to whether you can set up a shop in the area.
 Since most Michigan municipalities aren’t allowing licensed cannabis companies to operate, it can be challenging to find the right location.

 Regardless of such, many Michigan municipalities allow legal cannabis business operations.
 These include Detroit, Lansing, Grand Rapids, Warren, Pontiac, Traverse City, Flint, and others.